10 Ways to Humanise Cold Outreach for More Sales

 - Consider their role: what challenges are they likely facing right now?

-When you demonstrate that you’ve done your homework, your outreach feels tailored, not templated.
 This research-first approach is at the core of our thinking on how human expertise combines with smart technology, as we shared in our blog on tech-enabled SDRs.

 2. Personalise beyond the name